Servius Cornelius Scipio Salvidienus Orfitus

 Servius Cornelius Scipio Salvidienus Orfitus was the name of several Roman men who lived during the early Roman Empire.
 They were descendants of Orfitus who was adopted by Servius Cornelius Scipio, an otherwise unknown member of the patrician branch of the Cornelii Scipiones.

-There were at least six members of this family who used this name, all direct male descendants of the earliest known member of this branch, the consul of 51.
+At least six members of this family used this name, all of whom were direct male descendants of the earliest known member of this branch, the consul of 51.
 Except for the first two generations, little is known about any of them.

 Servius Cornelius Scipio Salvidienus Orfitus (consul 51)

 Servius Cornelius Scipio Salvidienus Orfitus was ordinary consul in AD 51 as the colleague of the emperor Claudius.
-He was one of the victims of the delator Marcus Aquilius Regulus during the reign of Nero.
+He was one of the victims of Marcus Aquilius Regulus, the delator during the reign of Nero.

 Servius Cornelius Scipio Salvidienus Orfitus (consul 1st century)

 Servius Cornelius Scipio Salvidienus Orfitus was a suffect consul in some year prior to 87; his colleague has not been identified.
 He was the son of the consul of AD 51.
-He was also a victim of imperial suspicion, and was first banished to an island by the emperor Domitian then later executed.
+He was also a victim of imperial suspicion and was first banished to an island by the emperor Domitian, then later executed.